Phazyck/FileTree/README.md

 # FileTree
-A command line too for displaying the current file tree, similar to the UNIX "tree" program.
+A command line tool for displaying the current file tree, similar to the UNIX "tree" program.